 What are the practical implications for importers using DELTA IE and H1?

-| Area | Impact of moving from DAU to H1 |
+| Area | Impact of the transition from SAD to H1 |

 |---|---|

-| Document management | No more DAU forms |
+| Document management | No more SAD Single Administrative Document forms |

-| Logistics organisation | Declarations must be submitted in advance |
+| Logistics organisation | Declarations must be lodged in advance |

-| IT systems | API/EDI integration possible |
+| IT systems | Possible API/EDI integration |

 | Customs controls | Carried out earlier, fewer hold-ups |